MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 See [Using MSAL.NET for client credential flow in multi-tenant services](../../advanced/client-credential-multi-tenant.md) for an in-depth overview of the multi-tenant architecture with MSAL.NET.

 Make sure to provision enough RAM on the machines running your service or use a distributed cache.
-A single token is a a few kilobytes (KB) in size, and one token is stored for each tenant with which the application interacts.
+A single token is a few kilobytes (KB) in size, and one token is stored for each tenant with which the application interacts.

 ### Avoid requesting new tokens on each machine of a distributed service